stubz151/analytics-accelerator-s3/README.md

   of the file for the Parquet metadata, `pageIndex`, and bloom filter structures.
 * Predictive column prefetching - The library tracks recent columns being read using parquet metadata.
 When subsequent Parquet files which have these columns are opened, the library will prefetch these columns.
 For example, if columns `x` and `y` are read from `A.parquet` , and then `B.parquet` is opened, and it also contains columns named `x` and `y`, the library will prefetch them asynchronously.

+When the object key ends with the file extension `.csv`, `.json`, or `.txt`, we use the following sequential format optimizations:

+Partition-aligned prefetching - The library implements proactive prefetching up to the configured partition size.
+The default partition size is 128MB, which can be modified by setting the `partition.size` configuration parameter.
+This optimization reduces the number of GET requests by fetching larger chunks of data in advance, resulting in improved read throughput for sequential access patterns.
+To disable prefetching, set `use.format.specific.io` to false.

 ## Memory Used by Library
 Analytics Accelerator Library for Amazon S3 implements a best-effort memory limiting mechanism.
 The library fetches data from S3 in blocks of bytes and keeps them in memory.
 Memory management is achieved through a dual strategy combining Time-to-Live (TTL) and maximum memory threshold.